amdeb/amdeb-doc/Design/Amazon Integration Design.md

 thus update Amazon product images.

 #### The `amazon_asin` field
-This field store Amazon ASIN number for a product.
+This field stores Amazon ASIN number for a product.
 It is a read-only field for a user.
+This field also serves as a flag indicating if a product is successfully created in Amazon.
+If it is empty, all product operations except the `create` are ignored.

+#### The `amazon_sync_most` field
+This is used to sync all product attributes except price, inventory and images.
+This field is useful when a user updates many product attributes but the synchronization is failed -- it allows the user to  fix one or more attributes and re-sync with Amazon.

+By default it is `False` and will be set set to `False` when it is processed -- regardless the processing result.

 ### Product Operation Table
 This table stores the intercepted product operation data.